Comedy in the Golden Age of Mexican Cinema: The Golden Era of Mexican Cinema (1930s-50s)

 In the 1930s, film makers began expanding their ideas on film/cinematography and the "Epoca De Oro" was born.
 Epoca De Oro is well known throughout Latin America as one of the dominant eras of film history.
-Many black and white movies such as "Vamonos con Pancho Villa" (1935) and Alla En El Rancho Grande (1936) excelled in the box office and became classics instantly.
+Many black and white movies such as Vamonos con Pancho Villa (1935) and Alla En El Rancho Grande (1936) excelled in the box office and became classics instantly.
 Many actors flourished and started their careers during this era including: Rodolfo Acosta, Antonio Aguilar, Pedro Infante, Lupe Vélez, María Félix, Gloria Marín.
 Most importantly, comedy began to take a big role in "El Cine De Oro".

-Classic films like "El Circo" (1942), "Escuela Para Suegras" (1958) brought many comedic actors to the light.
+Classic films like El Circo (1942) and Escuela Para Suegras (1958) brought many comedic actors to the light.
 Many well known comedian actor like Cantinflas and Tin Tan (German Valdes) forever influenced comedy in "El Cine De Oro" era.
 These two actors were known as two of the leading men in comedy.
 Many of the comedic films take place in middle-class neighborhoods as well as lower-class neighborhoods also known as "Barrios".
 They give a certain attracting twist to social situations and project them to the public and help everyone understand issues between classes.
 "El Cine De Oro" also consisted of other genres such as romance, drama, action, comedy etc. The importance of el cine is the fact that it was the time in which Mexico's film industry dominated other countries and many great actors and directors were born from this.

 The Golden Era of Cinema was a time of boom in the movie industry in Mexico and it marks not only the thrive of Mexican romance and melodrama but comedy as well.
 Pedro Infante, Jorge Negrete, María Félix and Luis Aguilar, to name a few, were icons that came out in many hit films and most of their films involved a trace of comedy by either their character and/or supporting actors and actresses for comical relief; their main emphasis, however, was on melodrama and romance genres.
 While filmmakers were working toward creating films that would appeal to a "broad section of society" including both "urban middle-class as well as a growing working-class consumers" they were also competing with the "technical advantages of Hollywood" (Pilcher 2010).
 The Mexican movie industry sought not only to make as much profit as possible in their country but also to compete in the foreign market which resulted in the production of "folkloric stereotypes such as the singing charros and china poblanas of Allá en el Rancho Grande" film which was one of the major hits during this era (Pilcher 2010).
 Nevertheless, these films as whole worked to establish a national identity for the people of Mexico.